 IBA builds its publications from the wealth of proprietary data and market intelligence our InsightIQ platform delivers.

-Published twice a year, it presents the market, current base and future base values for each aircraft type as well as market information and aircraft data.
-We include order book history, annual delivery rates, fleet size and status, geographical distribution, engine selection and historic availability.
+Published twice a year, it presents the current market and base values and future base values, assuming 0% and 1.5% inflation scenarios, for each aircraft type as well as market information and aircraft data.
+We include total deliveries, current active, parked and stored fleet sizes and market share by aircraft type and OEM.

 IBA presents values in accordance with principles set out by ISTAT, the International Society of Transport Aircraft Trading.